What type of content do you primarily create?

 When you compare the top words across models, here's hardly any overlap.
 To me, this suggests that if you're trying to get the most creative result, using two different LLMs and picking the best response can give you an additional edge when it comes to generating creative outputs.
 Even better, add your own results into the mix before asking the LLMs so you can get the best of human and machine.

-I'm always impressed by the capabilities of the new LLMs coming out and this research showed that there’s a lot to be excited about.
+I'm always impressed by the capabilities of the new LLMs coming out and this research showed that there's a lot to be excited about.
 GPT-4 can especially do a good job on various tests of creativity, so it's worthwhile to see how you can use it to push your creative projects to new heights.
+With Descript's Underlord AI assistant, you can apply these principles to generate creative outputs for your video and audio content that stand out from the crowd.